The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 I. Organizational moment

 Good morning.
 Today on our there are guests in the lesson.
-Hello.
+Let's say hello.
 Sit down.

-I will read an excerpt from a song "Forest March"
+I'll read an excerpt from the song "Forest March"

 In the forest green book